To get started today,

 Looking forward,

-Reaching the hands out wide and then releasing them back onto your lap.
+And then releasing them back onto your lap.

-You're going to slowly walk the fingers up the neck to the base of your skull,
+You're going to slowly walk the fingers up the neck.

 Good,

-Let's do this two more times,
+Let's do this two more times.

-Looking left,
+Looking left.

-Back to the centre.
+Back to the center.

-So bringing your two fingers to the length on the left side of the neck and slowly wandering the fingers up and down the neck.
+So bring your two fingers to the length on the left side of the neck.

-Keep your fingers pressing into that trigger point and then look over to the right,
+Keep your fingers pressing into that trigger point and then look over to the right.

-Come back to the left,
+And back to the left.

-To the right,
+To the right.

-Both hands to the outside of the jaw.
+To the outside of the jaw.

 So just here on the mandible where the lower jaw connects to the top,